sandeepmj/javascript-variables-comparison-operators/README.md

-#

-# JavaScript: Variables
+# JavaScript: Foundation for Logic and Comparisons

 We now move away from using coding to simply add interactivity to a website.
-We harness it's ability to calculate and to compare -- all foundations for programming logic.
+Instead, we harness JavaScript's ability to calculate and to compare -- all foundations for programming logic.

 ## Hello JavaScript Console